Golden Knights vs. Stars: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 1

 Golden Knights Betting Insights

-- The Golden Knights have gone 36-21 when listed as a moneyline favorite this season.
+- The Golden Knights have won 36 of their 57 games when favored on the moneyline this season (63.2%).

+- Based on this matchup's moneyline, the Golden Knights' implied win probability is 55.6%.

 Golden Knights vs Stars Additional Info